-The clients of Birch Tree Communities, which cares for people with serious mental illness, will be the beneficiaries of the annual "EXPRESSIONS Art Show and Sale," 6 p.m. tonight at Temple B'Nai Israel, 3700 Rodney Parham.
+The clients of Birch Tree Communities, which cares for people with serious mental illness, will be the beneficiaries tonight at the annual "EXPRESSIONS Art Show and Sale," 6 p.m. at Temple B'Nai Israel, 3700 Rodney Parham.

 Work by patients in the Arkansas State Hospital's Creative Expressions art program goes on exhibit tonight in the hospital lobby at 305 S. Palm St. The artist patients, who work with Little Rock artist Ariston Jacks, will benefit from the sale of their work.

 The Baxter Bulletin reported today on a lawsuit filed on behalf of a Baxter County resident over the Nativity scene that has been erected on the Baxter County Courthouse lawn for decades by local lawyer Rick Spencer.

 The New York Times reports that some Republicans are trending away from the lock-em-up-and-throw-away-the-key approach to criminal justice embraced by the party's old guard, in part out of a recognition that minority votes matter now more than ever.
 Asa Hutchinson wants to reach out to black voters — what better place to start?

 National GDP grew by 5 percent in the third quarter, according to a revised figure by the U.S. Commerce Department.
 Arkansas Business reported yesterday that forecasters also predict a strong year of growth ahead for Arkansas.
 We're still waiting for Obamacare to deliver its promised economic implosion.

 On Nov.
 16, 1776, Gen. George Washington stood on the Jersey Palisades and peered across the Hudson River through his telescope as the British tortured American militiamen who had surrendered and then put them to the sword.
 Hearing the screams of his men, according to an aide, Washington turned and sobbed "with the tenderness of a child."